Texas Accessibility Standards

-Scupper is an opening in a wall or roof for drainage.
-Scuppers are normally connected to downspouts.
+The scupper is an opening in a wall or roof for drainage.
+Scuppers are typically connected to downspouts.

 Specifications or Specs is the list of methods, materials, colors, allowances, model numbers and other details that supplement the plans to a building.

-Stair Rise is the vertical distance between stair treds.
+Stair Rise is the vertical distance between stair treads.

 Sump Pump is a water pump placed into a sump that operates when water enters the sump.

-Survey is the measurement of the boundaries of a parcel of land.
-Surveys indicate distances, angles and usually topography.
+The survey is the measurement of the boundaries of a parcel of land.
+Surveys indicate distances, angles, and usually topography.

 Treated Lumber is lumber treated with a chemical pesticide to reduce damage from insects or wood rot.

 Tred is the horizontal component of stairs between the stair risers.